ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 This section distinguishes the following container workflows:

-* **Intel-based pre-built SRW runtime container workflow:**
-  This workflow uses a container that includes a pre-built SRW App v3.0 executable and its runtime environment.
+* **Intel-based pre-built SRW runtime container workflow:** this workflow uses a container that includes a pre-built SRW App v3.0 executable and its runtime environment.
 The pre-built application is staged from the container and then used to run the community test case.

-* **Containerized software-stack workflow for building and running the SRW App:**
-  This workflow uses a container that provides the software stack needed to build and run the UFS SRW App from source.
+* **Containerized software-stack workflow for building and running the SRW App:** this workflow uses a container that provides the software stack needed to build and run the UFS SRW App from source.
 The first step depends on the container option being used.
-Users may use a staged GNU-based or Intel-based software-stack container available on Tier 1 NOAA RDHPC platforms, or they may build a GNU-based or Intel-capable Singularity/Apptainer image from Docker Hub on another supported system.
+Users may use a staged GNU-based or Intel-based software-stack container available on Tier 1 NOAA RDHPC platforms, or they may build a GNU-based or Intel-capable Singularity/Apptainer image from Docker Hub on non-supported systems.
 After the container is available, the remaining steps are the same for all of these options: clone the SRW App source code, build the application using the containerized software stack, and run the community test case.